kaarthis/Projects/README.md

 - THIS README TEMPLATE LARGELY CONSISTS OF COMMENTED OUT TEXT.
 THIS UNRENDERED TEXT IS MEANT TO BE LEFT IN AS A GUIDE THROUGHOUT THE REPOSITORY'S LIFE WHILE END USERS ONLY SEE THE RENDERED PAGE CONTENT.
-- Any italicized text rendered in the initial template is intended to be replaced IMMEDIATELY upon repository creation.

 - This template is default but not mandatory.
 It was designed to compensate for typical gaps in Microsoft READMEs that slow the pace of work.
 You may delete it if you have a fully populated README to replace it with.